mikemackintosh/mikemackintosh.github.io/_posts/2013-05-13-building-php-kerberos-libraries-not-found.md

 layout: post
 permalink: /kerberos-libraries-not-found
 title: "Building PHP: Kerberos libraries not found"
-category: ["uncategorized"]
+category: "Gotcha"
-tags:
+tags: php kerberos ubuntu
 ---
-# Adding IMAP Support to PHP
+### Adding IMAP Support to PHP

 The other day I was working on a project which required PHP to be compiled with IMAP and IMAP-SSL.
 Normally, this is part of my standard PHP build, but on this platform, I compiled PHP to be as lightweight as possible.
 Before I rebuilt PHP, I made sure to install `courier-imap` and `courier-imap-ssl` packages as well as `libkrb5-dev`.
 Kerberos is required for IMAP's extension in PHP.